 - Extensive network of support services

-GS supports several dual-, combined-, and joint-degree programs with Columbia’s graduate and professional schools as well as affiliates including The Fu Foundation School of Engineering and Applied Science, Columbia Business School, and List College at the Jewish Theological Seminary.
-GS also has a Dual BA Program with the French university Sciences Po and Joint Bachelor's Degree Program with the City University of Hong Kong.
+GS supports several dual-, combined-, and joint-degree programs with Columbia’s graduate and professional schools, as well as affiliates including The Fu Foundation School of Engineering and Applied Science and List College of the Jewish Theological Seminary.

 - More than 70 percent of GS graduates go on to earn advanced degrees.